gklijs/schema_registry_converter/README.md

 Consuming/decoding and producing/encoding is supported.
 Encoding supposes the schema's needed are already available in the schema registry.
 Feel free to open een issue/pr to add functionality to add the schema from this crate.

+# Relation to related libraries

+The avro part of the conversion is handled by avro-rs as such I don't include tests for every possible schema.
+While I used rdkafka in combination to successfully consume from and produce to kafka this crate has no direct reference to it.
+It does show in some of the examples.
+All this crate does is convert [u8] <-> avro_rs::types::Value.

 # License

 This project is licensed under either of